-Fava beans are good for weight loss, as they have only 110 calories per 100g.
-Moreover, a cup of cooked fava beans has only 190 calories!
+Above all, fava beans are good for weight loss because they have only 110 calories per 100g.
+A cup of cooked fava beans has only 190 calories!

-Fava beans regulate appetite
+Fava beans reduce appetite

 Most noteworthy, fava beans can regulate total energy intake!
 They have a high filling effect, as they’re particularly high in protein, fiber, and water.
 Foods rich in these macronutrients can keep us full for hours!

 First, fava beans hydrate the body.
 A cup of cooked fava beans has about 120 grams of water.
 Proper hydration is key for burning belly fat.
 Water is involved in fat metabolism and promotes satiety.